aws-amplify/docs/js/nift.md

 # Nift
 This tutorial walks you through how to use AWS Amplify to build a website with [Nift](https://nift.cc).
 Nift is possibly the world's fastest framework for managing and generating websites ([evidence](https://hugo-vs-nift.gitlab.io/)).
+For a general guide on setting up a static website using a custom domain see [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

 ## Installation: